SEO Friendly Shopping Carts

 Your Menu and it's SEO value

-The trade off with a menu is to create a readable easy to use experience (multiple devices) and logical navigation.
+The trade off with a menu is to create a readable easy to use experience across multiple devices with logical navigation and emphasis on keywords.

 Items in your menu are valuable.
 It is worth including menu items with the keywords you wish to attract.
 Hence keyword research before you create the menu is important.
 Some menus can be used as snippets in a search.

 Too many internal links on a page dilute its value.
 Links give an indication to Google of the structure of your site.
+Emphasis your main pages is also important.
 Also the listing of many links, either in the menu or on the page is not necessarily good User Interface Design.
 A level of testing is required to get the right balance.

 Integrated Blogging Platform